AS-Hurley/Oracle_DB_Project/README.md

     - **Scripting queries with multiple substitution variables:** Overcoming challenges posed by scripting queries with multiple substitution variables, despite limited external resources.
     - **Mastering multitable INSERT statements:** Developing proficiency in multitable INSERT statements for data insertion, troubleshooting errors, and experimenting with JOIN clauses.
     - **Employing multitable INSERT statements for data pivoting:** Using multitable INSERT statements to pivot data, enabling clearer and more insightful data analysis.
+    - **Employing the PIVOT operator for data pivoting:** Using the PIVOT operator to display crosstab data in a clearer manner.
     - **Utilising MERGE statements for data update and insertion:** Employing MERGE statements to efficiently update and insert data in one pass.
     - **Utilising analytic functions:** Exploring and applying various analytic functions, such as ROW_NUMBER(), PERCENTILE_CONT(), and aggregate analytic functions using the OVER() clause, has been a pivotal takeaway.
 This experience has provided valuable insights into optimising result sets, gaining a nuanced understanding of data distribution, and mastering the finer details of analytic capabilities within Oracle DB.
+    - **Scripting hierarchical queries:** Using the CONNECT BY clause to display ancestry trees.

 #### Conclusion